BruteforceMisa/lizzy-grootjen/about.markdown

 permalink: /about/
 ---

 Hi!
-My name is Lizzy, and I am a PhD candidate at the institute of Computing and Information Sciences (iCIS) at the Radboud University.
+My name is Lizzy, and I am a PhD candidate from the institute of Computing and Information Sciences (iCIS) at the Radboud University.
 I am currently focusing on deep-learning side-channel analysis for post-quantum cryptography, supervised by Lejla Batina and Stjepan Picek.
+I'm part of the [CESCA](https://cescalab.cs.ru.nl) lab within the Digital Security Group.

 Timeline: